Server memory configuration options

 Use max_server_memory to guarantee the OS does not experience detrimental memory pressure.
 To set max server memory configuration, monitor overall consumption of the SQL Server process in order to determine memory requirements.
 For an initial configuration or when there was no opportunity to collect SQL Server process memory usage over time, use the following generalized best practice approach to configure max_server_memory for a single instance:

-- Then subtract 25% for other memory allocations outside the max server memory control, such as backup buffers, and other components.
+- Then subtract 25% for other memory allocations outside the max server memory control, such as backup buffers, extended stored procedure DLLs, objects that are created by using Automation procedures (sp_OA calls), and allocations from linked server providers.
 This is a generic approximation, mileage may vary.

 - What remains should be the max_server_memory setting for a single instance setup.

 1 Refer to the Memory Management Architecture guide for information on thread stack sizes per architecture.

 2 Refer to the documentation page on how to Configure the max worker threads Server Configuration Option, for information on the calculated default worker threads for a given number of affinitized CPUs in the current host.

 Use the two server memory options, min server memory and max server memory, to reconfigure the amount of memory (in megabytes) managed by the SQL Server Memory Manager for an instance of SQL Server.
 By default, SQL Server can change its memory requirements dynamically based on available system resources.

 Procedure for configuring a fixed amount of memory (not recommended)